ThatDeveloperDad/GM_Tools/doc/ARCHITECTURE.md

 - /Managers/GameTools.TownsfolkManager:  Defines and exposes the Use Cases that our application will facilitate.
 - [/Engines/GameTools.DiceEngine](/src/Engines/GameTools.DiceEngine/README.md):
 Rolls dice, allows for result modifications, and different ways to make rolls.
-- /ResourceAccess/GameTools.NPCAccess:  This allows us to save and load NPCs that we've generated.
+- /ResourceAccess/GameTools.NPCAccess:  Defines the component behavior and data exchange contracts that allow us to save and load NPCs that we've generated.
+- /ResourceAccess/GameTools.NPCAccess.SqlServer:  Implements the contracts defined by the NPCAccess assembly against SQL Server, using EntityFramework Core.
 - /ResourceAccess/GameTools.RulesetAccess: Defines common concepts for different rules in Tabletop RolePlaying Games.